tomshaw/electricgrid/README.md

 ### Adding Columns.

 Use Columns to present data in your grid.
-Columns will appear in the order they are created.
-Columns support being `sortable`, `styleable`, `exportable`, `visible` and `callable` and accept a boolean value.
+Columns support being `sortable`, `styleable`, `exportable`, `visible`, `callable` and appear in the order created.

+> Column helper methods accept a toggleable boolean.

 ```php
 use TomShaw\ElectricGrid\{Component, Column};